Ultra creamy homemade cheesecake swirled with sweet blueberry sauce. All on top of my favorite buttery graham cracker

 - Make the filling: Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and granulated sugar together on medium speed in a large bowl—about 3 full minutes until the mixture is smooth and creamy.
 Add the sour cream and vanilla, beat until combined.
 On low speed, add the eggs one at a time, beating after each addition until just blended.
 Do not over-mix the filling after you have added the eggs.

 - Pour the filling into the cooled crust.
 Drop spoonfuls of the smooth blueberry sauce onto the batter.
 Using a knife, gently swirl as shown in the photo above.
 If you have leftover blueberry sauce, mix it with the cooked blueberries you set aside.
 Save for topping the baked cheesecake.

 - Place the springform pan into a large roasting pan and place into the oven.
 Fill with about 1 inch of hot water.
 The foil wrapped around the pan will prevent water from leaking inside.
 Read more about preventing cracks in cheesecake with a cheesecake water bath.

-- Bake for 50-60 minutes or until the center is almost set.2 Turn the oven off and open the door slightly.
+- Bake for 50–60 minutes or until the center is almost set.* Turn the oven off and open the door slightly.
 Let the cheesecake sit in the oven for 1 hour.
 Remove from the oven and allow to cool completely at room temperature.
 Refrigerate for at least 6 hours or overnight (preferred).
 Loosen the cheesecake from the rim of the pan and remove the rim.
 Cut into slices and serve chilled.
 Top with remaining chunky blueberry sauce, if desired.
 Cover leftover cheesecake and store in the refrigerator for up to 4 days.

-- Make ahead tip: You can easily freeze this cheesecake for up to 2 months.
+- Freezing Instructions: You can easily freeze this cheesecake for up to 2 months.
 Cover tightly and freeze.
 Thaw overnight in the refrigerator before serving.

-- If using frozen blueberries, do not thaw.
+- Blueberries: If using frozen blueberries, do not thaw.

 - Avoid overbaking the cheesecake.
 When the cheesecake is done, there will still be a 2- or 3-inch wobbly spot in the center; the texture will smooth out as it cools.